mongodb-labs/mongo-arrow/bindings/python/docs/source/quickstart.rst

   schema = Schema({'_id': int, 'amount': float, 'last_updated': datetime})

 There are multiple permissible type-identifiers for each supported BSON type.
-For a full-list of supported types and associated type-identifiers see :doc:`supported_types`.
+For a full-list of data types and associated type-identifiers see :doc:`data_types`.

 Nested data (embedded documents) are also supported::